Lady_Light_6.png

 Freedom.

-And she would serve it.
-Even if it meant smiling again tomorrow.
-Even if it meant another kiss in a secret room.
+And she would serve that god.
+Even if it meant another dance tomorrow.
+Another prayer recited.
+Another kiss in a secret room.

 Because someday soon, she would be gone.